Bunz-Studio/LineWorlds/README.md

  If you want to only use the editor, [you can download the launcher instead](https://redark-technology.itch.io/line-worlds) and you can also [watch this tutorial](https://www.youtube.com/watch?v=uw-Q1et8zEs) if you're confused on how to set it up

- I wasn't paid or anything so don't request me expensive features here, and also...
+ I wasn't paid or anything so don't request me expensive features here...

- Please consider donating at [my Ko-Fi page](https://ko-fi.com/bunzhizendi) so I can keep continue making useful stuff for you guys :D
+ And also... please consider donating at [my Ko-Fi page](https://ko-fi.com/bunzhizendi) so I can keep continue making useful stuff for you guys :D

  Thank you for visiting this GitHub page <3
  ## TODO
  - Make UI Scalable